The Best Furnaces

 Many homeowners choose to replace their air conditioners at the same time as their furnace.
 Furnaces typically last about twice as long as air conditioners, so there’s a good chance they’ll both be nearing replacement age at the same time, and doing it all at once can cut down on installation costs.
 An experienced technician should have no problem installing a furnace and air conditioner made by different companies, but if you’re replacing both at once, it makes sense to stick with the same brand.
 These often come in “package systems,” meaning all the parts are contained in a single unit and are necessarily made by the same company.

 If you want to go this route, we’d recommend steering clear of Ruud.
-Ruud air conditioners received one of the worst reliability ratings from Consumer Reports, with a 21% chance of breaking down in the first five years of ownership.
+Ruud air conditioners received one of the worst reliability ratings from Consumer Reports, with a decent chance of breaking down in the first five years of ownership.
 And when they do, they’re often difficult to fix.
 Tim K. at All Systems Mechanical says he avoids them at all costs “because of their ‘unique’ zig-zag coil configuration, which freezes up faster than their competitors (that’s bad), and is impossible to clean, often leading to premature replacement.”
 For easy packaging of your furnace and air conditioner, you’re better off with Trane, which received much better scores in this regard.

 On average, Ruud furnaces are on the higher end when it comes to price.
 And that makes sense — they’re some of the most reliable and efficient products out there.
 Home Advisor estimates that the average Ruud furnace costs $1,185 plus another $3,180 to install.
 That makes it the fourth most expensive brand out of 14 — one spot behind Trane.